You might be using melatonin all wrong. Here’s what you should know.

 Understand what melatonin is and how it works

-Melatonin is the “darkness hormone,” said Mark Wu, a neurologist and sleep medicine physician at Johns Hopkins University.
+Melatonin is the “darkness hormone,” said Mark Wu, a neurologist and sleep medicine clinician at Johns Hopkins University.
 And contrary to popular belief, it doesn’t promote sleep in the same way a sleeping pill might.
 “It’s really a nighttime information hormone,” he said.

 The hormone, which is secreted by the brain’s pineal gland in the evening, serves as a signaling mechanism, said Bhanu Kolla, a professor of psychiatry and psychology, and a consultant at the Mayo Clinic’s Center for Sleep Medicine.
 “It starts telling the brain that it’s biological night” and time to sleep.